 The District has supplemented printed information with electronic communications, such as emails and webpages, whenever possible.
 Another method the District has utilized to share information is the CSC members themselves.
-For example, the District mailed CSC members copies of event and program flyers, such as Clean Air Rooms flyers and the Fireplace Change-Out Show & Tell event flyer, to share with family and friends.
+For example, the District has mailed CSC members copies of program flyers, such as flyer for Clean Air Rooms, Clean Green Yard Machine and more, to share with family and friends.